hmrc/pillar2-service-guide/source/documentation/index.md

 - submit a UK tax return (**UKTR**)
 - amend a submitted UKTR
 - submit a Below-Threshold Notification (**BTN**)
+- return submission and obligation details for a specified accounting period

 ## Getting started